For UI configuration, settings, and styling, see the Chat component in UI Designer.

 UI Flow integration

-The Chat component integrates seamlessly with UI Flows: Chat Component Wrapper- Chat component is embedded within UI Flow structure
+The Chat component integrates with UI Flows: Chat Component Wrapper- Chat component is embedded within UI Flow structure

 - Follows UI template hierarchy